balenaltd/handbook/Architecture-Calls.md

 - It's not cool cause some of these modules are used across multiple packages, esp. in the SDK cluster.
   - So we've come up with the solution for the SDK cluster that we'd like to discuss and suggest for the rest of the org (or get replaced with something different).
 It's our own DefinitelyTyped-like repo: https://github.com/resin-io-modules/ts-types .
 But it does not require you to provide the complete typings

-Discuss the gooee issue with needing to add some env to uboot; we have uboot without env (using built-in env and no possibility to saveenv); they need this env to uniquely identify devices cc @agherzan
+[Discuss the gooee issue with needing to add some env to uboot; we have uboot without env (using built-in env and no possibility to saveenv); they need this env to uniquely identify devices](https://app.frontapp.com/open/cnv_71yy5x) cc @agherzan @telphan @floion

 Context:
 * They want to inject data during manufacturing process